vasyas/redux-entity-store/README.md

 ## Server side support

-For certain projects Redux state can contain the same entities are as the server side.
-For such case, redux-entity-store can generate requests for update server-side data.
+For certain projects, Redux state can contain the same entities as the server side.
+For such cases, redux-entity-store can generate requests to update server-side data.

 To use server side support, backend must accept entity updates in the format:
 ```